fjvallarino/monomer/tasks.md

   - Is _weGlobalKeys really needed?
   - Add separator widget
     - Maybe spacer can use width only.
-  - Check label ellipsis in Tutorial01.
   - Rename simpleApp (check startApp in docs).
   - Move Helper to Common?
+  - Check text vertical centering (Tutorial 03).
+  - Check label ellipsis in Tutorial01.
   - Add task to use channel to group SDL events, task status and render requests (to avoid checking all the time)
   - Create ContextMenu (could work similarly to Tooltip)
     - Add context button in wenv/config (similar to main button)